STEP #6: BED BUGS IN CARPET AND WALLS

 ▪ The most important thing to remember is to only use a vacuum cleaner that has disposable bags.
 Do not use a bag-less vacuum cleaner like a Dyson.You want a vacuum with good suction power.
 Just because a vacuum is expensive does not necessarily mean it does a better job.
 For a vacuum with excellent suction power that is relatively inexpensive, we recommend the Hoover Tempo Widepath Upright Vacuum .
 It has gotten great reviews by Consumer Reports.
 And it is the vacuum that Andrew (one of our founders) used when he got rid of bed bugs from his own home.

 ▪ For your wall-to-wall carpeting, renting a carpet shampooer is an option.
 But for the cost of renting a carpet shampooer a few times, you can actually purchase one.
 If you are considering purchasing a carpet shampooer, then we suggest the Hoover SteamVac Carpet Cleaner with Clean Surge.

 ▪ We only recommend a steam cleaner as a secondary option for cleaning drapes.
-We feel heat treating with ZappBug or a clothing dryer is a better option because these will ensure that 100% of bed bugs are killed.
+We feel heat treating with ZappBug or a clothing dryer is a better option because these will ensure that bed bugs are killed.
 With a steam cleaner you have to make sure the steam penetrates every part of the drapes, especially the seams—all of which is very labor intensive.